4 Expert Tools to Track the First Tropical Storm of the Season

 Flash flooding is one of the top weather-related killers in the world.
 This freshwater flooding has been responsible for more than half the deaths from tropical storms or hurricanes in the U.S. over the past 30 years.

 Baron has a newly derived real-time risk dataset that can provide accurate and advanced notice down to the street level where a life-threatening event is likely to occur.
-The snapshot below illustrates the detail the product can provide on where flash flooding is most likely within a two-hour window.
+The snapshot below illustrates the detail the product can deliver on where flash flooding is most likely within a two-hour window.

-Monitor Rainfall Amounts in Realtime
+Monitor Rainfall Amounts in Real-time